hhvm/user-documentation/guides/hack/04-expressions-and-operators/37-incrementing-and-decrementing.md

-The `++` and `--` operands are short-hand notation for “add 1 or 1.0” and “subtract 1 or 1.0”, respectively, but with a slight twist, as we shall see.
+The `++` and `--` operands are short-hand notation for 'add 1 or 1.0' and 'subtract 1 or 1.0', respectively, but with a slight twist, as we shall see.
 Consider the following, which uses the prefix version of `++`:

 ```Hack